NathanVoldman/Shitot/readme.md

 - did writing the answer took a lot of time?
 - were you spending a lot of time calculating the answer after you knew what the function does? in which questions?

+## After Pilot:
+1. Change the first question from power to CamelCase (easier)
+2. Minor changes in CamelCase
+3. Total time was below 20 min for 7 questions but 2.5-5 were on the first question, maybe we can show all questions in the experiment?
+4. Average time per question (excluding the first one) was 70-100 seconds
+5. Time for instructions was 87, 256, 424 seconds
+6. Add a more balanced way to show all questions (check what question was underrepresented and show it more)
+7. Remove counter in the top left of question form
+8. Move skip button to right of submit (but make it a hyperlink)
+9. Remove banner on top (check how it looks)
+10. Remove the guidance for pen and paper
+11. "Filter words with letter"
+    - Delete 'this' maybe?
+    - Think about maybe changing the letter in it instead
+12. Schedule a meeting with Dror after tuesdays class